katsuraku/CV/README.md

 * Ruby on Rails with Active Record: "Pix" is an app that clones many of the features of instagram. https://github.com/katsuraku/instagram-challenge

 * Rails API with Ionic front-end: "Detour" - final group project at Makers Academy.
 The app takes in user location data and generates recommended journeys via points of interest.
 Building on initial experience using Angular to make a simple todo list, tested using Karma and Poltergeist, we learned to use Ionic in order to create a hybrid mobile app.
-Tested using Rspec, Capybara, Karma and Poltergeist. https://github.com/zeus-org/detour-rails https://github.com/zeus-org/detour-ionic
+This app was tested using Rspec, Capybara, Karma and Poltergeist. https://github.com/zeus-org/detour-rails https://github.com/zeus-org/detour-ionic
 * Ruby with Sinatra and DataMapper: "Chitter" is an app that clones features of twitter.
 Tested with Rspec and Capybara.